By Jeniece Smith

-Most of this paved 9.8-mile route travels through protected natural lands and hugs the south shore of the Wisconsin River, lined by marshes, prairie grasses and trees.
+Most of Rustic Road 49's paved 9.8-mile route travels through protected natural lands and hugs the south shore of the Wisconsin River, lined by marshes, prairie grasses and trees.

 Bonus routes: Another picturesque route in Sauk County, the 8.6-mile Rustic Road 21 passes through stands of oak, maple, hickory and basswood and near Natural Bridge State Park, the earliest documented site in the upper Midwest where primitive humans sought shelter.
 Or, check out Rustic Road 110 in Columbia County, a 5.9-mile route famous for its fall foliage.